bawamehar/Airline-Passenger-Satisfaction-Prediction/README.md

 2. **Cross‑validation with limited hyperparameters** → more stable performance

 ### ⭐ **Best Model**
-**AdaBoost** achieved the highest performance in cross‑validation and was selected as the best model.
+**AdaBoost** achieved the best performance overall in cross‑validation and was selected as the best model.

 A **feature importance bar chart** was generated for the final model.